-Mentor, give a gift, host a drive for school supplies or personal hygiene items, adopt a home, do a community service project, or donate quilts to youth.
+Become a mentor, host a drive for clothes or personal hygiene items, adopt a home, do a community service project, or donate quilts to youth.

 Vera Lloyd Presbyterian Family Services began as a day nursery in 1910 to care for the children of women working at the Monticello mill.

 Youth are served through Residential Living, Therapeutic Group Homes, Respite Care and Emergency Shelter.